minprog/cs50x-1718-1819/problems/cards/lab/README.md

 ## Card: testing

 Let's test your class!
-Below the class definition, add a line of code:
+Below the class definition (not *in* the definition), add a line of code:

     if __name__ == "__main__":